Home » Snacks » Chocolate Swirl Japanese Cheesecake

 Scoop about one-third cup of the blended cheesecake mixture into a small bowl.

-Stir in the cocoa powder or melted chocolate along with maple syrup until smooth and glossy.
+Stir in the cocoa powder or melted chocolate along with the maple syrup until smooth and glossy.

 Step 3: Build the Cookie Base